 Safeguards for eating fish

-Fish is packed with amazing health benefits, but there are important practices to follow when you’re eating fish.
+Fish has impressive health benefits, but there are essential practices to follow when eating fish.

-- Eat only 12 ounces of fish a week.
+- Eat only twelve ounces of fish a week.
 This is around two meals a week.
-Choose tuna, catfish, salmon, and pollock since they are low mercury fish.
+Choose tuna, catfish, salmon, and pollock since they are low-mercury fish.

 - Light canned tuna has less mercury than albacore tuna.